jamesgraham10/jamesgraham10.github.io/cv.md

 ---
 layout: page
-title: cv
+title: CV
 ---
 {% include cv-notification.html %}
 * * *

 ## Greetings!

 I’m currently looking for my first job in the web industry.
-As someone that believes technology can be a positive thing, I want to work for an organisation whose foremost aim is to improve the lives of other people.
+As someone that believes technology can be a force for good, I want to work for an organisation whose foremost aim is to improve the lives of other people.

 ## About Me